-Gail Boushey and other teacher-practitioners from her company, The 2 Sisters, deliver in-person workshops across the United States and Canada.
+Gail Boushey and Joan Moser deliver in-person workshops across the United States and Canada.
 Educators who desire to jump-start, enhance, or refine their knowledge base of Daily 5 will discover relevant content given in a how-to format that includes classroom video demonstrations.
-As active researchers and reflective practitioners, The 2 Sisters team provides participants with the latest industry research and takeaways from their classroom experiences. www.thedailycafe.com/workshops
+As active researchers and reflective practitioners, Boushey and Moser provide participants with the latest industry research and takeaways from their classroom experiences, www.thedailycafe.com/workshops